 The available Surface Book 2 15-inch models are: Intel Core i7, 16GB memory, 512GB storage, dedicated Nvidia graphics for £2,749 or $2,899, or with 1TB of storage for £3,149 or $3,299.
 Wowee.
 Coincidentally, there’s also a 256GB version of the 15-inch for $2,499 in the US.

-If you’re considering the Surface Precision Mouse, it’s a great option but it is expensive at £99/$99 and other mice – like Logitech’s Master 2S – are similarly priced and offer just as much (see our guide to the best mouse of 2018 for more information).
+If you’re considering the Surface Precision Mouse, it’s a great option but it is expensive at £99/$99 and other mice – like Logitech’s Master 2S – are similarly priced and offer just as much (see our guide to the best mouse for more information).
 Microsoft’s mouse does offer Bluetooth and wired connections for ultimate flexibility.

 Surface Book 2 display and Surface Pen